CNES/pangeo-pyinterp/docs/source/examples.rst

 <https://en.wikipedia.org/wiki/Haversine_formula>`_.

-A module of the library simplifies the use of the library by using :py:mod:`xarray <pyinterp.backends.xarray>` and CF information contained in dataset.
+A module of the library simplifies the use of the library by using :py:mod:`xarray <pyinterp.backends.xarray>` and CF information contained in a dataset.
 This module implements all the other interpolators of the regular grids presented below.